is a really large island. It takes about 11

 be told at family gatherings forever.
 Since

-these are private hikes, then All the hiking
+these are private hikes, the hiking is different

-level is up to you.
-Some trails are super
+to you.
+Some trails are super easy and STILL

 tons of hiking trails.
 I do guarantee 1 thing: